Table of Contents

-How to Automatically Install Linux Headers?
+How to Automatically Install Kali Linux Headers?

 Before installing Linux headers, it is important to upgrade the available packages and remove the obsolete ones.
 First, we need to update the packages list to get information about the latest available versions of the installed packages and dependencies.
 This can be achieved with the following command.